nadavmoyal/SpaceshipGame_OpenCV/README.md

 >Made by Nadav Moyal.

 ## Introduction:
-This project is a computer game based on python opencv.
+This project is a camera pc game based on python opencv.
 The project is a self-project that use a camera and handheld recognition technology.

+## Game description:
+The game simulates a spaceship and asteroids.
+The player moves the spaceship with the palm of his hand and must dodge the asteroids.
+The asteroids move at a constant vector and change the angle of motion when hitting the walls.

 ## Operating Instructions:
 1. Download all the files.